design-tokens/community-group/technical-reports/format/types.md

 </aside>

-The "px" and "rem" units are to be interpreted the same way they are in CSS:
+### Validation

+- `$value.unit` may only be `"px"` or `"rem"`.
   - **px**: Represents an idealized pixel on the viewport.
-The equivalent in Android is dp and iOS is pt.
+The equivalent in Android is `dp` and iOS is `pt`.
 Translation tools SHOULD therefore convert to these or other equivalent units as needed.
   - **rem**: Represents a multiple of the system's default font size (which MAY be configurable by the user).
 1rem is 100% of the default font size.
 The equivalent of 1rem on Android is 16sp.
 Not all platforms have an equivalent to rem, so translation tools MAY need to do a lossy conversion to a fixed px size by assuming a default font size (usually 16px) for such platforms.
+- `$value.unit` is still required even if `$value.value` is `0`.

 ## Font family